cbrice72/LIBRA-App/README.md

 ## Usage

-### *Build Options*
+### *Building the App*

+If you want to get started as quickly as possible, you can run the provided build script via a terminal.
+If you are a developer, it's recommended you build the app via Qt Creator.

+- **Terminal** &ndash; Simply run the provided build script.
+It will automatically build the LIBRA ROS Tools submodule via colcon and source it, before building the main app via CMake.

+    ```bash
+    ./tools/build-all.bash
+    ```

+- **Qt Creator** &ndash; If you're building with ROS2 support, ensure you've sourced the relevant ROS2 environments in the *same* terminal you will use to launch Qt Creator.
+Then, click the gray "hammer" icon to build.
+Any errors will be output to the "Compile Output" tab at the bottom.

+    ```bash
+    # Setup a ROS2 environment
+    source /opt/ros/humble/setup.bash
+    # Add the "LIBRA ROS Tools" environment
+    source LIBRA-ROS2-Tools/ros2_ws/install/setup.bash
+    # Run Qt Creator
+    qtcreator
+    ```

+> ***NOTE:*** If you're getting the error `"Unknown CMake command "qt_xxx""`, you likely have an older version of Qt installed; Qt-specific CMake commands (starting with `qt_`) were added in Qt6.
+You can check which version you have by running Qt Creator, opening the "Help" tab at the top, and clicking "System Information".

+#### **Build Options**

 The following CMake options can be used to easily select which version of the app you want to compile.
-They can be changed either directly in the root `CMakeLists.txt` (see "CONFIG" section) or via the `cmake-gui` program, if you have it installed.
+They can be changed either directly in the root `CMakeLists.txt` (see "CONFIG" section) or via the `cmake-gui` app, if you have it installed.

 | Variable | Type | Possible<br>Values | Notes |
 |---|---|---|---|